makhidkarun/traveller_pyroute/readme.md

 Output files
 ------------

-There are three types of output files:
+There are four types of output files:

 1) The PDF maps.
 The data on the maps, including the interpretations of the trade line colors is kept in the [Trade map key](http://wiki.travellerrpg.com/Trade_map_key).
 The maps are generated one per sector based upon the input files.

 2) The raw route data.
-Three files called `stars.txt`, `routes.txt`, and `ranges.txt` are the output of the three internal data structures used to generate the trade map. `ranges.txt` is the list of trade partner pairs.
-This is the list driving the route generation process. `routes.txt` is the list of all possible routes of max-jump between each star, which is then trimmed. `stars.txt` also built from the max-jump distance star pairs and holds the final trade route information.
+Two files called `stars.txt` and `ranges.txt` are the output of the two internal data structures used to generate the trade map. `ranges.txt` is the list of trade partner pairs.
+This is the list driving the route generation process.
+The `stars.txt` is the list of all possible routes of max-jump distances between each star.
+This list is trimmed of the longer, or unused routes.
+This list holds the final trade route information.

 3) The wiki summary, formatted for putting into the Traveller wiki in the [Trade map summary](http://wiki.travellerrpg.com/Trade_map_summary) page, and consisting of the following files:

 * `summary.wiki` contains the economic breakdown by sector.
-* `top_summary.wiki` contains the economic breakdown by Allegiance code, and a summary breakdown of the UWP components.
+* `alleg_summary.wiki` contains the economic breakdown by Allegiance code.
+* `top_summary.wiki` contains a summary breakdown of the UWP components.
+* `subsector_summary.wiki` contains the same economic breakdown as `summary.wiki`, but by sub-sector.
 * `tcs_summary.wiki` contains a sector level breakdown of the [Trillion Credit Squadron](http://wiki.travellerrpg.com/Trillion_Credit_Squadron) economic and military budgets.

-* `subsector_summary.wiki` contains the same economic breakdown as `summary.wiki`, but by sub-sector.
+4) The per sector generated data.
+The PyRoute program generates a fair amount of data including the trade information, economic data, passenger information, and armed forces numbers for each world.
+These files captures all of this data for each world, output in a similar format to the sector files.

 Performance
 -----------